RHMAP-Support/AscensionChromeExtension/README.md

-Chrome extension to open a Salesforce / SUpport portal case in Ascension
+Chrome extension to open a Salesforce / Support portal case in Ascension